Frequently Asked Bankruptcy Questions

 How do I stop collection calls?

 One of the biggest reasons people are driven to file for bankruptcy are the persistent calls and collection attempts from creditors and lenders who are making an effort to collect unpaid dues.
 If you choose to file for bankruptcy, one of the biggest benefits to you is that all collection efforts will immediately stop and any attempts made after the filing date can be directed to your attorney.

 Do I have to tell anyone I am filing for bankruptcy?

 No!
 Although bankruptcy is public record, not many people search bankruptcy or have the need to search for your filing history.
 The only people who may care about you filing would be lenders, creditors or banks.

 Not necessarily.
 The bankruptcy process is generally an administrative process that is completed through paperwork with your attorney.
 If you do, however, end up having to go to court, when you work with Bryant Logan Law Group, PLC, your attorney will stand by you and provide you with outstanding support.

 Yes, if you take immediate actions to begin reestablishing your credit after you file for bankruptcy, you can rebuild your credit in as little as six months.

 Contact our firm today!

-If you are ready to move forward with your case, contact Bryant, Logan, Wheeler Law Group, PLC right away and retain trusted legal representation.
+If you are ready to move forward with your case, contact Bryant Logan Law Group, PLC right away and retain trusted legal representation.
 When you work with our team, you will be working with dedicated and trusted lawyers who stand ready to provide you with only the best available representation for your case.
 Contact our firm today to learn how bankruptcy may be the right option for you and your family.